PseudoCode109O/PseudoCode109O/README.md

 ## Bonjour from France 👋

 I'm a 14-year-old kid who lives in France
+I like rendering shits on screens

-Reach my on Discord : @PseudoCode1090
+Reach me on Discord : @PseudoCode1090

 My specs :
 ```